 Maybe he has some evolving to do.
 Maybe she forgave you years earlier and has no desire to go back and revisit the issue.
 Perhaps they’ve moved on and want to keep going.

-Whatever it is, you only are responsible for yourself.
+Whatever it is, you are only responsible for yourself.
 We’ve all made mistakes.
 If you can face up to them, and tell someone you’re sorry in a meaningful way, your work is done.

+There isn’t a goal here, beyond saying you’re sorry to someone because you must.
 But if you would like to be forgiven, perhaps you should put some thought into forgiving others first.

 Who has wronged you?
 Have you thought about them?
 Did they apologize?
 How did you respond?
 Did you accept their apology with grace?
 Or did you ignore them?

 If someone has made amends to you, maybe reach out to them and respond in a way that you’d like to hear.
 Let them know they’ve been forgiven.
 That’s a powerful gift to give someone.
+It doesn’t mean that others will model your behavior and forgive you, but you’ll feel better about asking for something you’ve already given to others.

 Be the hero of this story.
 Forgive others and learn how to make meaningful amends while you can.